FrontEndDev-org/openapi-axios/README.md

 ## CLI

-Create oas.config.js or oas.json in the root directory of the project, and refer to [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) for the file name specification.
+Create oas.config.js or oas.json in the root directory of the project.
 The search order for configuration files is `oas.config.cjs`, `oas.config.js`, `oas.json`.

 ```js
 // oas.config.cjs